chanakavp/Ventechy/pages/product1/AboutForwardLineMaintenanceMobility.md

-Mobile Maintenance for Aviation enables aviation maintenance teams to perform maintenance activities from preparing for aircraft arrival, recording maintenance, and deferring faults, to releasing an aircraft, via the IFS Cloud Web and IFS Cloud Mobile user interfaces.
+Mobile Maintenance for Aviation enables aviation maintenance teams to perform maintenance activities from preparing for aircraft arrival, recording maintenance, and deferring faults, to releasing an aircraft, via the Ventechy Cloud Web and Ventechy Cloud Mobile user interfaces.

-**IFS Cloud Mobile Maintenance for Aviation** consists of:
+**Ventechy Cloud Mobile Maintenance for Aviation** consists of:

 - The **Aviation Maintenance** web application for administrators to create and update reference and baseline data to support mobile maintenance activities.
-- The **Mobile Maintenance for Aviation** mobile application**,** with App Store name **IFS Maintenance for Aviation,** available on mobile devices for aviation maintenance teams to record and execute work as it is performed with the ability to record some actions offline when a WiFi connectivity is lost.
+- The **Mobile Maintenance for Aviation** mobile application**,** with App Store name **Ventechy Maintenance for Aviation,** available on mobile devices for aviation maintenance teams to record and execute work as it is performed with the ability to record some actions offline when a WiFi connectivity is lost.
 - The **Mobile Maintenance for Aviation** web application available for aviation maintenance teams to execute work via a web browser online.

- **IFS Cloud Mobile Maintenance for Aviation** can be deployed integrated with Maintenix as the primary Maintenance and Engineering (M&E) system, or as a standalone maintenance execution system.
+ **Ventechy Cloud Mobile Maintenance for Aviation** can be deployed integrated with Maintenix as the primary Maintenance and Engineering (M&E) system, or as a standalone maintenance execution system.